MCQ: Ledger Accounts – Complete Guide for JKSSB & Competitive Exams

 Answer: (b)

-Explanation: Posting is the act of copying debit and credit amounts from journal entries to the respective ledger accounts.
+Explanation: Posting is the act of recording debit and credit amounts from journal entries into their respective ledger accounts.

 Q5.
 If the total of the debit side of an account exceeds the credit side, the account shows a: